insect-morphology/aism/Simple Workflow for insect ontology development.md

   <img src="https://github.com/insect-morphology/aism-ODK/blob/master/screenshots/Screen%20Shot%202020-11-11%20at%2010.44.34%20AM.png" width="500" title="hover text">
  </p>

 The term will now be listed under Thing.
+You don’t need to worry about annotations or placement of new items in your ontology, as the next step will take care of this for you.
+Keep adding a few more terms in this fashion to run the imports one more time.

 9. Save the `AISM.owl` file and run the following script in terminal in the src/ontology folder:

 `./run.sh make all_imports`

 or

 `sh run.sh make imports/cl_import.owl`

+to import full specific ontologies.

-for specific ontologies.
-The latter is recommended if numerous ontologies, including bigger ones (like PR) is used as the system will not import all but the selected ontology (in that case CL, the cell ontology).
+The latter is recommended if numerous ontologies, including bigger ones (like PR, protein ontology) are used, as the system will not import all but the selected ontology (in that case CL, the cell ontology).

 If you try to import from a larger ontology (like PR, protein ontology) the process might take an extreme long time and might eventually be terminated (like when I tried to import resilin from PR).
-In this case, it is perhaps best to simply start with 7 (without importing the ontology), so the term will have an iri, but will just hang on Thing.
+In this case, it is perhaps best to simply start with step 7 (importing only the specific term you need without importing the full ontology), so the term will have an IRI, but will just hang on Thing.

+## Annotations

+Each term should contain a series of annotations which will be the way to link the term to references, authors, and other sorts of information.
+These annotations are added using Protégé during the ontology editing process.

 Additional resources can be found at: [https://go-protege-tutorial.readthedocs.io/en/latest/](https://go-protege-tutorial.readthedocs.io/en/latest/)

 ## Contact